 Jonze’s last film ‘Her’ wowed everyone, from audiences to critics.
 His debut film ‘Being John Malkovich’ is still considered a genius work.
 Known for his inventive stories and brilliant execution, Jonze is a serious talent to watch out for.

 Alexander Payne started gaining recognition after ‘Election’ wowed the audiences at Sundance film festival in 1999.
 Later, Payne went on to direct ‘Sideways’ and a segment of the omnibus film ‘Paris Je T’aime’.
 He still continues to maintain the good form in films as evident in the success of his last effort ‘Nebraska’.

 18. Ben Affleck

 Ben Affleck was all but written-off as an actor.
-His second innings started when he turned director with ‘Gone Baby Gone’ where he showed his directing chops, which he was, and still is, great at.
-That also resurrected his movie-career, and soon he became one of the names to reckon with, so much so, that when he was snubbed by the Academy [remember he didn’t get nominated for Best Director for Argo] a wave of sympathy allowed him to take Best Picture prize.
+His second innings started when he turned director with ‘Gone Baby Gone’ where he showed his directing chops.
+That also resurrected his movie career, and soon he became one of the names to reckon with, so much so that when he was snubbed by the Academy [remember he didn’t get nominated for Best Director for Argo?] a wave of sympathy allowed him to take Best Picture prize.